bassmake/candidate-assignment/README.md

 * reasonable logging via SLF4J (used implementation is not important)
 * Unit tests
 * Integration tests - this means that whole application is running including in-memory DB
+* Source code available publicly on some VCS (preferably with history)

 ### Bonus points